oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 # Ready to Submit Example of Predicting ETH Price at a Given Hour

-*This is an example of how a full submission looks like -- you can actually use it to participate!*
+*This is an example of how a full submission looks like -- you can actually use this one to participate!*

-**The Mission of Ocean Protocol is democratize data.**
+**The Mission of Ocean Protocol is to democratize data.**

 **This competition is part of our effort to help people understand the value of data and how to use it to their advantage.**